Abuzar2210/Code_Refactor/README.md

 The refactoring of the code allowed for previous code to be more efficient, comprehensible and more accessible to everyone for standards which the agency would approve.
 This refactoring should also result in improved search engine optimization.
 The modification does not change the displayed styling of the page, only the underlying code.
+The code now is much more clean and efficient to the standards of the marketing agency, which overall would allow for the webpage to run smoothly.

 # Images
 <img width="958" alt="Horiseon-top-page" src="https://user-images.githubusercontent.com/83045173/118214846-86f35c80-b43e-11eb-9fb7-66d99d94a67b.PNG">